Da Nang to Hoi An – Experience beauty and a feast

 Food in Hoi An

-As well as beautiful surroundings Hoi An is known for its diverse and delicious food.
+As well as beautiful surroundings, Hoi An is known for its diverse and delicious food.
 One of the things I love about holidays (and probably my family too) is the fact that I don’t have to eat my own cooking and get to sample the food made by people that actually know what they are doing.

 One of our favourite restaurants serving local food was the Orivy on Cua Dai Street.
 We stumbled upon this little hidden gem and enjoyed an amazing lunch in a simple leafy courtyard.
 At first we weren’t sure whether to take a seat, but one of the diners encouraged us with her positively overwhelming review of the food.

-Whilst the idea of actually taking a cooking class on holiday is my worst nightmare, I appreciate others relish the idea.
+Whilst the idea of actually taking a cooking class on holiday is my worst nightmare, I appreciate others may relish the idea.
 Hoi An would be a great spot to give it a go, as every other restaurant in the city seems to be offering cooking classes.
 Red Bridge comes highly recommended by another Happy Go KL mama, and is worth the trip even if you want to enjoy a ready-cooked meal.

 Shopping and tailors in Hoi An

 And now to the important part, the shopping opportunities.
 If you are in the market for lovely lanterns and made to measure garments and shoes then you will not be disappointed.
-The streets are lined with tailors and shoe makers, ready to turn your designs into reality at a reasonable price.
+The streets are lined with tailors and shoe makers ready to turn your designs into reality at a reasonable price.
 Having had clothes made in the past, I would highly recommend that you keep your ideas simple to avoid disappointment.
 You could either pick a design that they are already displaying and ask them to make it to your size and in your chosen fabric or you can take something along that you would like copied.
 Whilst a pair of sandals can be knocked up in less than a couple of hours, clothes will take longer, so I recommend putting any orders in at the beginning of your holiday.

 We stayed in the Lasenta Boutique Hotel.
 It was a little way away from all the action, but worth it for the memorable views of the rice fields from the roof top infinity pool.
 They also provided a shuttle bus into the heart of the city and had bicycles available for people that are feeling more energetic.